thorfriisphd-rgb/GSIMA/README.md

 SWING represents protein interactions by sliding windows across paired sequences and encoding amino-acid property differences as an interaction vocabulary.

-GSIMA adopts the same broad biochemical-encoding principle for the IBAM/C12orf29–MyhT system, but does not reproduce the full SWING architecture.
-In particular, GSIMA does **not** use SWING's Doc2Vec embedding or downstream machine-learning classification framework.
+GSIMA adopts the same broad biochemical-encoding principle for the IBAM/C12orf29–MyhT system, but does **not** reproduce the full SWING architecture.
+In particular, GSIMA does not use SWING's Doc2Vec embedding or downstream machine-learning classification framework.

-Instead, GSIMA applies a custom cassette-specific aggregation and cross-taxon conservation analysis to a PRISM-derived IBAM/C12orf29 MG cassette and matched MyhT sequence windows.
+Instead, GSIMA applies a custom cassette-specific aggregation and cross-taxon conservation analysis to a PRISM-derived IBAM/C12orf29 MG cassette and matched MyhT sequence inputs.

 ### Biochemical metric